GhentAnalysis/HNL_analysis/README.md

 /submit_re_weighting_condor/sum_1*_*.sh

 it produces ~100 data/shape output files for each mass in /dataCards_shapeRoot.
+In  /dataCards_shapeRoot:
+           mkdir mass
+           mkdir sr
+           mkdir disp
+           mv *_mass* mass/
+           mv *_disp* disp/
+           mv shape* sr
+           mv M* sr
 They run over only signal samples so the obs/nonpromptDF/SF/Xgamma are ==0.
 They have to be merged --> mergeDatacardsRootfiles.py with the complete output files.
+In HNL_ANALYIS
+           python mergeDatacardsRootfiles.py
+           python mergeDatacardsRootfiles_mass.py
+           python mergeDatacardsRootfiles_disp.py
+and the output files are in merged_datacards_rootfiles_2016/

 # making_plots